Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/component-level-data-fetching/en.md

 ---
 # Component-level data fetching

-Next.js provides ability to pre-render pages at build time using [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation).
-Expected that you will fetch all required data in `getStaticProps`.
+Next.js provides ability to pre-render pages at build time using [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) or you can pre-render page on each request using [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering).
+Expected that you will fetch all required data in `getStaticProps/getServerSideProps`.
 We provide ability to do it using [SitecorePagePropsFactory](/docs/nextjs/data-fetching/data-services).

 So, we can pre-render pages with data fetched on the page level.
 What if we want to fetch component specific data on component level?
 Our sample provides a simple way to do it. `SitecorePagePropsFactory` is using `ComponentPropsService`.